Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog past makes thirty-six days in a row with a new blog post.
-It took about three hours to prepare.
+This post took about 2 hours to prepare and makes fifty-three days in a row with a new one.
 Please remember …

 Please Remember